Azure/terraform-azurerm-avm-res-network-azurefirewall/examples/enabling_diagnostic_settings/README.md

 <!-- BEGIN_TF_DOCS -->
-# Diagnostic settings example
+# Enabling Diagnostic Settings for Azure Firewall

-This deploys the diagnostics settings for Azure Firewall.
+This example enables the diagnostics settings on the Azure Firewall and sends them to an Log Analytics Workspace.

+- Azure Firewall
+- Log Analytics Workspace
+- Virtual Network
+- Firewall Policy
+- Public IP

 ```hcl
 terraform {